 She is an advocate for self-care and self-awareness.
 She enjoys mediation, reading, baking, crafting live entertainment, traveling, smiling, spending time with her dog "Milo", and exploring the world around her.

-Brandy Doss, LMHC Intern is currently completing a master’s degree in community psychology in December, 2022.
-She on the licensing track to become a licensed mental health counselor.
-She is an expiring Elder in ministry meaning she teaches, preaches, and counsels.
+Brandy Doss, AAS, BS, HCM, MS, MOCA, CMHC, awaiting licensure with Biblical Studies certificate, Graduated with a master’s degree in community psychology in December, 2022.
+She on the licensing track to become a licensed mental health counselor LMHCa.
+She is an inspiring Elder in ministry meaning she teaches, preaches, and counsels.
 She is also a holistic health coach.
 She has been in the medical field for over 18 years.
 She provided patient care in OBGYN, Pediatrics, Internal Medicine, and lab for over 14 years as a medical assistant.
 She has an associate degree in applied science.
-She has a bachelor’s degree in health care management.
+She also has a bachelor’s degree in health care management.
 She has completed the certificate of Biblical Studies in ministry.
 She has worked with the youth ministry, women’s ministry and volunteered at the Julian Center for Battered Women.
-She is interested in counseling because of her own heartaches, tormenting traumatic events she has experienced in her personal life.
-She has overcome the death of a spouse, a child being shot, child molestation to share she understands challenges and how to overcome them with higher power, counseling, prayer, and exercise.
-She believes in humanistic therapy " which adopts a holistic approach that focuses on free will, human potential, and self -discovery."
+She is interested in counseling because of her own heartaches and tormenting traumatic events she has experienced in her personal life.
+She has overcome the death of a spouse, a child being shot, and child molestation.
+She understands challenges and how to overcome them with higher power, counseling, prayer, and exercise.
+She believes in humanistic therapy" which adopts a holistic approach that focuses on free will, human potential, and self -discovery."
 She also believes in cognitive therapy which "challenges a person’s negative patterns of self."
 She enjoys singing, dancing, exercising, traveling, sightseeing, painting, word searches, listening to music and reading.

-Michael Kura, BS, MS (Clinical Psychology), PhD Intern, has spent 36 years as a clinician providing Substance Abuse & Mental Health services to adults, children, and youth.
-He earned his Master’s degree In Clinical Psychology.
+Michael Kura, BS, MS (Clinical Psychology), PhD Intern at St. John’s University, has spent 36 years as a clinician providing Substance Abuse & Mental Health services to adults, children, and youth.
+He earned his Master’s degree in Clinical Psychology.
 He is a former field instructor for Social Work students at Ind/Purdue University, School of Social Work.
-Mr. Kura is certified by the SASSI Institute For Intervention and Administration for Substance Abuse Testing.
+Mr. Kura is certified by the SASSI Institute for Intervention and Administration for Substance Abuse Testing.
+Prime for Life and MOCA among other certifications.

-Desarae LeShore, BS, MS Intern graduated from Purdue University- West Lafayette with a Bachelor of Science degree in Human Services.
+Desarae LeShore, BS, TESOL certification, MS Intern graduated from Purdue University- West Lafayette with a Bachelor of Science degree in Human Services.
 She is currently a master's student in the Addiction Psychology program at Purdue University Global and interning at American Behavioral Counseling, LLC.
-Once she is complete with her degree, Desarae will work on obtaining her Licensed Clinical Addiction Counselor license.
+Once she is complete with her degree, Desarae will work on obtaining her Licensed Clinical Addiction Counselor license and licensed Professional Counselor License.

 Desarae has experience working with individuals from different backgrounds.
 After graduating undergrad, Desarae worked as a Registered Behavioral Technician (RBT) working with individuals with Autism Spectrum Disorder (ASD).
-After working with this population for a year and a half Desarae went to South Korea to work as an English as a Second Language (ESL) teacher for three years.
+She worked with this population for a 2 years Desarae went to South Korea to work as an English as a Second Language (ESL) teacher for three years.
 After returning to the US, Desarae began working as a Birth Doula and Childbirth Educator, something she's extremely passionate about.
 Desarae hopes to continue to work with children and birthing individuals within her future practice.
+Desarae is coordinator of the East Office IOP.

-In her spare time, Desarae enjoys yoga, traveling, cooking, spending time with family and friends, playing tennis, binge watching shows (especially Game of Thrones which she has seen over 6 times) with her girlfriend, Gwen, and cuddling with her 12 year old German Shepherd mix named Axel.
+In her spare time, Desarae enjoys yoga, traveling, cooking, spending time with family and friends, playing tennis, binge watching shows (especially Game of Thrones which she has seen over 6 times).

 Mr. Ling Ling Jacobsen serves as Therapy Dog at American Behavioral Counseling.
 He has successfully completed obedience training and passed his Canine Good Citizen test with flying colors.
 He loves to be of service and studies show that petting him could lower blood pressure and elevate one's overall mood.
 He enjoys naps, treats, belly rubs, traveling with Dr. Jacobsen and visiting with all the clients and staff at American Behavioral Counseling.